firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 Rails put the two values for the two different inputs on the same `name`d input fields into an array.
 So now, we could do `params.fetch("zebra")` and that would return an array that we could do `.each` on to loop through.
 In other words, we have created nested structures in our `params`.

 This gives you a lot of different power and flexibility.
-A classic use case here is creating check boxes.
+A classic use case here is creating checkboxes.
 For instance with code like this:

 ```html
 ...